Why Choose Gravel Over Concrete for Your Hot Tub Base?

 10. Use a level to check for any slope.
 Place the level on the gravel and check to see if it is level in all directions.
 If the ground is not level, use a shovel or rake to add or remove gravel as needed to bring the ground to a level state and then tamp again.

-11. Repeat the process of checking the level and adjusting the gravel until the ground is completely level.
-Be sure to double-check the level in all directions to ensure that the hot tub will be stable once it is installed.
+11. Repeat checking the level and adjusting the gravel until the ground is completely level.
+Double-check the level in all directions to ensure that the hot tub will be stable once it is installed.

-12. Once everything is level and stable, you can proceed with installing your hot tub according to the manufacturer’s instructions.
+12. Once everything is level and stable, you can install your hot tub according to the manufacturer’s instructions.

 Why do you need a solid base?

-A hot tub is not much more than an empty shell made of acrylic or plastic with some plumbing and equipment.
-This, on its own, is a relatively light and portable setup.
+A hot tub is little more than an empty shell made of acrylic or plastic with some plumbing and equipment.
+It is a relatively light and portable setup.

 However, when you fill the hot tub with water and bathers, it weighs much more.
 This is the root of the problem.

-If you simply installed the hot tub directly on grass or some other substance without appropriate support, it could easily sink under its weight.
-This leads to the issue of providing a hot tub with a suitable form of support.
+Installing the hot tub directly on grass or some other substance without appropriate support could easily sink under its weight.
+This leads to the issue of providing a suitable form of support for a hot tub.

 Other suitable hot tub bases

-There are several types of bases that are suitable for a hot tub, each with its own unique set of benefits and drawbacks.
+Several types of bases are suitable for a hot tub, each with unique benefits and drawbacks.
 Here are some of the most common options:

 Concrete slab